-The aforementioned reports contain a breakdown of each sub-fund, or respectively, each share class in the relevant currency of account.
-The consolidated breakdown of assets for the Company as a whole is given in USD.
+The aforementioned reports contain a breakdown of each sub-fund in the relevant currency of account.
+The consolidated breakdown of assets for the Company as a whole is given in EUR.

 The annual report, which is published within four months of the end of the financial year, contains the annual accounts audited by the independent auditors.
 It also contains details on the underlying assets to which the respective sub-funds are exposed through the use of derivative financial instruments and the counterparties involved in these derivative transactions, as well as the amount and type of collateral provided in favour of the sub-fund by the counterparties in order to reduce the credit risk.